amplience/dc-extension-di-transform/README.md

 # Step by Step to run from Jenkins on DC:
 This project is built on Jenkins and hosted on dev-artifacts to make QA and UAT a little easier.
-- Go to a version of DC that supports UI extensions.
-Example: http://qa-daniel-app.s3-website-eu-west-1.amazonaws.com/builds/qa-titan-sprint-72-64/index-1.46.0-qa-titan-sprint-72-64.html?env=../envs/env-cmp.json
+- Go to any version of Amplience DC that supports UI extensions. (should be a given now)
 - Log in, go to development and create a new schema. (if the schema is not already set up on that account)
 - Paste the contents of `schemajenkins.json`.
   - If you want to choose a specific build, replace the branch name in the link to `index.html` with the branch you're interested in.